 2. Melt butter in a large saucepan on medium heat.
 Remove from the heat and mix in apples and sugar, then eggs.
 Stir in flour, baking powder, bicarbonate of soda, cinnamon and sultanas.
 Stir just enough to blend evenly.
 Don’t worry – the batter will be quite thick and very bulky.
 Plop it into the prepared pan and bake for about 1 hour 20 minutes, until risen and golden.
 Gently insert a cake tester so as not to crack the top of the cake, it’s ready if it comes out clean.
 If the cake is browning too quickly, cover loosely with foil.

 3. Cool in pan for 15 minutes, then turn out onto a wire rack to cool.
 Dust with icing sugar to serve.

 Prep Time: 10 minutes Cooking time: 1 hour 25 minutes

 TIP!
-The cake keeps well in the fridge for 3-4 days.
-It makes a delicious dessert served warm with cream or custard.
+The cake keeps well in the fridge for 3-4 days and freezes well too.